michaelkrzyzaniak/Partitioned-Convolution/README.md

 Args:
 * ir: a buffer containing the impulse response.
 It may be of any length. dft_sample_t is float.
 Only Mono IRs are supported.
 * ir_len: the number of samples in the impulse response.
-* latency: the desired latecncy of the algorithm.
+* latency: the desired latecncy of the algorithm, in number of samples.
 This will also be the block size used in the convolution.
 Decreasing the latency increases the amount of time it takes the algorithm to process a given amount of input.
 This value must be a power of 2.
 * output_callback: a function that you supply that will be called each time the algorithm has finished processing a bit of the input data.
 * callback_self: a pointer to anything, or NULL, that will be passed back as the first argument to output_callback.